 - Centralization and harmony across product marketing teams & departments

 The Blueprint For A Killer Product Marketing Team Structure

 How you structure your product marketing team is key to your marketing strategy.
 Small changes or modifications can make a big difference.

-Your SEO team should be proficient in technical writing, editing, and programming.
 Your SEO team will focus on:

 - Increasing the visibility of your content on search engines